Coveo-Turbo/cli/README.md

 > ./node_modules/.bin/coveops create:project TestComponent --create-component --with-styles
 > ```
 >
-> To create a sandbox at the same time:
+> To create a page at the same time:
 >
 > ```bash
-> ./node_modules/.bin/coveops create:project TestComponent --with-sandbox
+> ./node_modules/.bin/coveops create:project TestComponent --with-page
 > ```
 >
 > To setup locales at the same time: